cloudflare/cloudflare-workers-wasm-demo/README.md

 **WARNING:** This was a demo hastily prepared for the initial release of WebAssembly on Workers.
-This code is not designed to be production-quality, and tooling hav improved considerably since this code was written.
+This code is not designed to be production-quality, and tooling has improved considerably since this code was written.
 We do NOT recommend using this code as a template for your own applications;
 it may be useful for educational purposes.
 For the latest best practices on using Wasm on Workers, see [documentation on building Rust-Wasm workers with Wrangler](https://workers.cloudflare.com/docs/tutorials/build-a-rustwasm-function/).